The Best Beauty Advent Calendars for This Holiday Season

 While we're still in full fall-mode, holiday shopping is already underway.
-It may seem early, with supply chain issues causing shipping delays, early shopping should help you get holiday gifts to your loved ones on time.
+With the supply chain issues causing shipping delays, early shopping should help you get holiday gifts to your loved ones on time.
 One of this year's most anticipated gifts comes in the form of a collection of beauty and skincare goodies from some of your favorite beauty brands like Charlotte Tilbury, Huda Beauty, Rituals and more.
 This Christmas, count down to the holidays in style and celebrate all December long with a beauty advent calendar from your favorite makeup or skincare brand.
+But hurry -- you want to make sure the advent calendar gets delivered in time for December 1.

 Beauty advent calendars are often similar to traditional candy-filled ones -- though in some ways, they might be an even sweeter way to get in the holiday spirit.
 You still get the opportunity to count down to Christmas and open a little luxurious gift every day until then -- but instead of chocolate, you're greeted with beauty treats like mascara, shower gel, face serums and hand cream, among other must-have items.
 Plus, thanks to the growing popularity of these advent calendars, there are a lot of options to choose from this year.